 - United Kingdom policyholders with claims arising under a valid insurance policy and who meet the eligibility criteria of the Financial Services Compensation Scheme ("FSCS") operated in the United Kingdom may apply for compensation under that Scheme.
 I and my liquidation team have cooperated and worked closely with the FSCS to identify, quantify and process claims and enable eligible policyholders to make claims upon the Scheme.
 While it is beyond the scope of this report to provide a detailed explanation of the operations of the Scheme and the administrative process I have facilitated to enable claims to be made, it is worth highlighting that in order to obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS.
 The FSCS is therefore in due course likely to become the single largest insurance creditor of the Lemma estate. - 5.2 Defence solicitor's costs incurred by me in relation to the defence of claims against FSCS eligible policyholders also attract compensation.
 As these solicitors have been engaged by me as Liquidator, they have been paid by me as an expense of the liquidation.
 A claim is then submitted for payment of 90% of these costs by the FSCS to the estate.
-The Receipts and Payments account to 31 December 2014 attached to this report includes defence costs of some £1,454,076.
-As at 31 December 2014 £986,811 had been received from the FSCS as payment of these defence costs.
-Further amounts in respect of the FSCS-eligible claims will be repayable in due course to the estate from the FSCS.
+I have been in discussions with the FSCS to arrange procedures as how claims may be appropriately managed in the later stages of the liquidation process.
+I have agreed with the FSCS that as from 1 January 2016 while service providers will continue to be engaged by me the eligible costs will be met directly by the FSCS.
+The service providers who continue to be engaged have agreed to this arrangement.